 CH-LOT, the outdoor air lockout temperature below which the chiller plant is prevented from operating.

 The Lockout temperature is a safety to prevent plant operation when it should not be needed, e.g., due to Plant Request from a zone or AHU with unusually cold setpoint.
-It is typically 60°F for plants serving systems with airside economizers.
+It is typically [UNITS [16°C] [60°F]] for plants serving systems with airside economizers.
 To keep the plant enabled under all conditions, make the setpoint below the coldest expected outdoor air temperature.

 Differential Pressure Setpoints